Divensky/design-to-code-frontend-checklist/README.md

 Then open the HTML file.
 You should see the page with the style you’ve assigned.
 If any problem, see if you’ve made a typo somewhere, maybe in the path to your CSS file or the filename.
 Once it works, congratulate yourself: your project is live!

 9. Enable a preview of the document you're creating.
 Many tools include a `watch` function that will update your project whenever you make any changes.
 Or you might use a Live Server extension in VS Code.

+## III.
+Analyze

+10. Examine the design and identify the **macro-layout** elements, such as the header, sections, aside, footer, etc. Look for potentially reusable components or patterns.
+Visually represent your macro-layout by sketching it on paper.

+11. Identify the requirements and constraints for your project.
+At least, find out if this website is going to be viewed primarily on mobile or desktop devices.
+Add any needed steps to this checklist based on your requirements.

+## IV.
+Create the HTML markup

+Note: The following steps of the checklist may be done by sections of your design.
+That is, you code one section by following the below steps, then the next section, etc.

+12. Implement the macro-layout in your HTML file by putting necessary tags for the header, main, sections, aside, footer, etc. Use tag names that are descriptive of their content: for example, use `<section>` or `<figure>` rather than a `<div>`.
+Consider including "container" divs where you know you’ll need them.
+If you have both desktop and mobile versions, follow the desktop layout in the HTML.

+13. Copy and paste the text from your design file into your HTML.

+14. Focus on the macro-layout.
+If the design includes many small details, for example in a `<table>` or a `<form>`, you might want to skip them for the moment and come back to them after you’ve got your macro-layout working in both HTML and CSS.